shaikHabeebsocanalyst/resume-/README.md

 Mobile : +91 7097015545
 Linkedin: http://www.linkedin.com/in/shaikhabeebsecurityanlayst

-OBJECTIVE:
+→OBJECTIVE:
 To be associated with a progressive organization and seeking a challenging role in such an esteemed organization where I can grow personally as well as professionally while contributing to the growth of the company.

-TECHNICAL SKILLS:
+→TECHNICAL SKILLS:

-SOC (Security Operations Center):
+→SOC (Security Operations Center):
 SOC Terminologies
 Basic knowledge on SOC models and methodologies used and Good understanding of various SOC processes like monitoring, analysis.